wp-plugins/eg-attachments/readme.txt

 2. List of attachments, with medium icons,
 3. List of attachments, with large icons,
 4. EG-Attachments button in the TinyMCE toolbar,
-5. Insert attachments window.
+5. Insert attachments window,
-6. Opions page in administration interface
+6. Options page in administration interface.

 == Changelog ==

+= Version 1.4.0 - Aug 14th, 2009 =

+* Bugfix: Force Saveas option doesn't work,
+* New: ability to restrict attachments to logged users,
+* Change: Improve SaveAs feature,
+* Change: Internal library update.

 = Version 1.3.1 - July 18th, 2009 =

-* Bug fix:
-	* Auto-shortcode displays attachments evenif post is password protected
+* Bugfix: Auto-shortcode displays attachments evenif post is password protected
-* Other change
-	* Changes on internal libraries
+* Change: Changes on internal libraries

 = Version 1.3.0 - June 22th, 2009 =

-* Bug fix
-	* All users can use the EG-Attachments button in the TinyMCE editor.
+* Bugfix: All users can use the EG-Attachments button in the TinyMCE editor.

 = Version 1.2.9 - June 20th, 2009 =

-* Bug fix:
-	* French translation
+* Bugfix: French translation
-* New feature:
-	* Delete options during uninstallation
+* New: Delete options during uninstallation
-	* Support of *hidepost* plugin
+* New: Support of *hidepost* plugin
-* Other change
-	* Changes on internal libraries
+* Change: Changes on internal libraries

 = Version 1.2.8 - May 16th, 2009 =

-* New feature:
-	* Option to display icons or not
+* New: Option to display icons or not
-* Other changes:
-	* Internal change of libraries
+* Change: Internal change of libraries

 = Version 1.2.7 - Mar 30th, 2009 =

-* Bug fix:
-	* Requirements warning message with Wordpress Mu
+* Bugfix: Requirements warning message with Wordpress Mu
-* Other changes:
-	* Attachments lists are enclosed in HTML div tag
+* Change: Attachments lists are enclosed in HTML div tag

 = Version 1.2.6 - Mar 26th, 2009 =

-* Bug fix:
-	* Attachments displayed several times when medium size is choosen.
+* Bugfix: Attachments displayed several times when medium size is choosen.

 = Version 1.2.5 - Mar 19th, 2009 =

-* Bug fix:
-	* Error when neither "caption" nor "description" are displayed
+* Bugfix: Error when neither "caption" nor "description" are displayed

 = Version 1.2.4 - Mar 17th, 2009 =

-* Bug fix:
-	* Don't display title when list of attachments is empty (auto shortcode function)
+* Bugfix: Don't display title when list of attachments is empty (auto shortcode function)
-	* Error when displaying options page
+* Bugfix: Error when displaying options page
-	* Translation to french not complete
+* Bugfix: Translation to french not complete
-* New feature:
-	* Field choice (caption and/or caption)
+* New: Field choice (caption and/or caption)
-* Others changes:
-	* Update internal library
+* Change: Update internal library

 = Version 1.2.3 - Mar 5th, 2009 =

-* Bug fix:
-	* Mistake during SVN transfer from my PC to the wordpress repository
+* Bugfix: Mistake during SVN transfer from my PC to the wordpress repository

 = Version 1.2.2 - Mar 5th, 2009 =

-* Bug fix:
-	* Bad behavior with doctype
+* Bugfix: Bad behavior with doctype

 = Version 1.2.1 - Mar 4th, 2009 =

-* Bug fix:
-	* Sort key and sort order didn't work properly,
+* Bugfix: Sort key and sort order didn't work properly,
-* New feature:
-	* Sort key and sort order for the automatic shortcode
+* New: Sort key and sort order for the automatic shortcode

 = Version 1.2.0 - Mar 2nd, 2009 =

-* Bug fix:
-	* Translation of TB, MB, kB, B in french,
+* Bugfix: Translation of TB, MB, kB, B in french,
-* New features:
-	* Add automatically the list of attachments in the post content (optional),
+* New: Add automatically the list of attachments in the post content (optional),
-	* Force the "Save-as" dialog box (optional and experimental)
+* New: Force the "Save-as" dialog box (optional and experimental)

 = Version 1.1.4 - Feb 21th, 2009 =

-* Bug fix:
-	* Plugin didn't work properly with PHP 4
+* Bugfix: Plugin didn't work properly with PHP 4

 = Version 1.1.3 - Feb 16th, 2009 =

-* Bug fix:
-	* In some cases, the icon didn't appear in the TinyMCE button bar
+* Bugfix: In some cases, the icon didn't appear in the TinyMCE button bar

 = Version 1.1.2 - Feb 13th, 2009 (not published) =

-* Bug fix:
-	* Enable cache management again
+* Bugfix: Enable cache management again

 = Version 1.1.1 - Feb 11th, 2009 =

-* Bug fix
-	* Disable temporarily the management of the cache
+* Bugfix: Disable temporarily the management of the cache

 = Version 1.1.0 - Feb 9th, 2009 =

-* Bug fix
-	* Sanitize title
+* Bugfix: Sanitize title
-	* Improve some translations (french)
+* Bugfix: Improve some translations (french)
-* New feature:
-	* Add option (label) to choose file label (filename or document title)
+* New: Add option (label) to choose file label (filename or document title)
-* Others changes:
-	* Update internal library
+* Change: Update internal library

 = Version 1.0.1 - Feb 2nd, 2009 =

-* Just update readme.txt file (author and plugin URL)
+* Change: Just update readme.txt file (author and plugin URL)

 = Version 1.0 - Feb 2nd, 2009 =

-* First release
+* New: First release

 == Licence ==